react-navigation/react-navigation.github.io/versioned_docs/version-8.x/custom-navigators.md

 ### `createNavigatorFactory`

-This `createNavigatorFactory` function is used to create a function that will `Navigator` and `Screen` pair.
-Custom navigators need to wrap the navigator component in `createNavigatorFactory` before exporting.
+This `createNavigatorFactory` function is used to create a navigator factory function, which creates `Navigator` and `Screen` pair for the dynamic configuration or navigator objects for static configuration.

+So custom navigators need to wrap the navigator component in `createNavigatorFactory` before exporting to make it useable.

 Example: